cilantroh20/movieproject/README.md

 ##Documentation

-You can take a look at the [Python Library](https://docs.python.org/2/library/), for a descriptions of all the built in functions python has.
+You can take a look at the [Python Library](https://docs.python.org/2/library/), for a description of all the built in functions python has to offer.

 ##Installion